bakert/enlightened-tutor/README.md

 - $ mysql
 - mysql> CREATE USER 'enlightened_tutor'@'localhost' IDENTIFIED BY 'YOUR-PASSWORD-HERE';
 - mysql> GRANT ALL ON enlightened_tutor.* TO 'enlightened_tutor'@'localhost';
-- Run the SQL in enlightened-tutor.sql, or restore a backup from data/
+- Run the SQL in enlightened-tutor.sql, or (better) restore a backup from data/ (after gunzipping)
 - Copy config.ini.example to config.ini and fill in the database information

 ### Web Server